6 Tips On Eco-Friendly Home Cleaning (2025 Guide)

 1. Don’t Use Cleaners with Ammonia or Chlorine Bleach

-Several cleaners have the main ingredients ammonium chloride or chlorine bleach, and both of these ingredients contain hazardous chemicals.
-A study published in Environmental Science & Technology found that when compared to chlorine bleach and ammonia, hydrogen peroxide cleans up more dirt from a surface and doesn’t release as many toxic gases.
+Several cleaners contain the main ingredient ammonium chloride or chlorine bleach, both of which contain hazardous chemicals.
+A study published in Environmental Science & Technology found that, compared with chlorine bleach and ammonia, hydrogen peroxide removes more dirt from a surface and releases fewer toxic gases.

 Always avoid cleaners with these ingredients, both when you buy them and when you clean your home.
 The best and safest way to clean your home is to use a combination of eco-friendly cleaning products and natural household cleaners.